How Raters Label and Report Indoor airPLUS Qualified Homes

 - File documentation with HERS Provider

 File completed Indoor airPLUS checklists with the rating files for each qualified home, following the filing requirements of your HERS Provider.
-Keep Indoor airPLUS checklists with the completed:
+Keep Indoor airPLUS checklists with the completed ENERGY STAR verification documentation.
+For more information, see the ENERGY STAR Certified Homes Version 3 Current Program Requirements.

 - HERS Provider reports Indoor airPLUS homes through HOST (Homes Online Submission Tool)

-Your HERS Provider can report Indoor airPLUS qualified homes for each participating builder to EPA via the ENERGY STAR reporting process if they are an ENERGY STAR partner.
-During each reporting period (January, April, July and October), HERS Providers can report ENERGY STAR and Indoor airPLUS homes to EPA on behalf of their builders and Raters through the ENERGY STAR Homes Online Submission Tool (HOST) available.
+It is the responsibility of the Accredited HERS Provider overseeing the project to report your completed project to EPA on a quarterly basis.
+During each reporting period (January, April, July and October), Accredited HERS Providers report ENERGY STAR and Indoor airPLUS homes through the ENERGY STAR Star Homes Online Submission Tool

 Within the report, Providers will specify: